Solving PDEs on Unknown Manifolds with Machine Learning: Theoretical Foundation of the Proposed Algorithm

-In optimization theory, for regression problems without regularization (e.g., the right equation of \eqref{eqn:pop}), it has been shown in \cite{Arthur18,Simon18,MeiE7665,du2018gradient,Yiping20} that (stochastic) gradient descent algorithms can converge to a global minimizer of the empirical loss function under the assumption of over-parametrization (i.e., the number of parameters are much larger than the number of samples).
+In optimization theory, for regression problems without regularization (e.g., the right equation of \eqref{eqn:pop}), it has been shown in \cite{Arthur18,Simon18,MeiE7665,du2018gradient,Yiping20} that GD and SGD algorithms can converge to a global minimizer of the empirical loss function under the assumption of over-parametrization (i.e., the number of parameters are much larger than the number of samples).
 However, existing results for regression problems cannot be applied to the minimization problem corresponding to PDE solvers, which is much more difficult due to differential operators and boundary operators.
 A preliminary attempt was conducted in \cite{Luo2020}, but the results in \cite{Luo2020} cannot be directly applied to our minimization problem in \eqref{eqn:DMNN1} and \eqref{eqn:DMNN2}.
-Below, we will develop a new analysis to show that the gradient descent method can identify a global minimizer of \eqref{eqn:DMNN1}.
+Below, we will develop a new analysis to show that GD can identify a global minimizer of \eqref{eqn:DMNN1}.